 And both times it was crowded and full of tourists and their cameras.

-We were told about this secret gem by a host we were staying with while we were couchsurfing in Florence.
-That’s why I love couchsurfing so much, the inside information you receive is priceless.
+We were told about this secret gem by a host while we were housesitting in Florence.
+That’s why I love housesitting so much, not only do you get to stay in idyllic Italian properties for free, but you also get inside information that is priceless.

 The Church of San Miniato al Monte.